Chilean Antarctic Territory: 20th century

 On 21 July 1908, however, the United Kingdom had officially claimed sovereignty over all lands between 20°W and 80°W and south of 50°S, including the Falkland Islands and South Georgia (although not, of course, the South American mainland).
 In 1917, the northern boundary of the claim was moved to 58°S, and in 1962 to the parallel 60°S.

+The Charter of July 21, 1908, established that: "...the group of islands known as South Georgia, South Orkney, South Shetland, Sandwich Islands, and the territory known as Graham Land, located in the South Atlantic Ocean, south of the 50th parallel south latitude, between 20 and 80 degrees west longitude, are part of Our Dominion...", which led to diplomatic conflict with the United Kingdom.
+The Corral Whaling Company, created in 1910 with Chilean and Norwegian capital and, from 1915, solely by Adolfo Andresen, operated on the southern coast and in Antarctic waters, in the South Shetland Islands and South Orkney Islands.
+It had bases of operations in Caleta San Carlos in Corral and on Deception Island.

 In 1914, Anglo-Irish explorer Ernest Shackleton began an expedition to cross the South Pole from the Weddell Sea to the Ross Sea, known as the Imperial Trans-Antarctic Expedition.
 With the ship Endurance he sailed into the Weddell Sea, but the weather worsened dramatically and the Endurance was trapped for weeks and ultimately crushed by the ice.
 There followed an episode of bravery involving both Britain and Chile.
 Shackleton and his crew dragged three lifeboats over the frozen sea until they came to open water again, then sailed to the desolate Elephant Island at the very northern tip of the Antarctic peninsula.
 Shackleton and a picked crew then sailed one boat to South Georgia Island where help was obtained.
 However, three attempts to reach the rest of the expedition on Elephant Island were turned back by pack ice.
 Finally, in Punta Arenas, Shackleton obtained the help of the Chilean navy tugboat Yelcho, captained by Luis Pardo Villalón, which managed to rescue the remaining survivors.
 On 4 September 1916, they were received at the port of Punta Arenas as heroes.
 Captain Pardo's feat, sailing with temperatures close to −30 °C (−22 °F) and a stormy sea of icebergs, won him national and international recognition.